TEACHING APPROACH

 -

-Cultivating 21st-century skills: critical thinking, creating thinking, collaborating, communicating, information literacy, media and technology literacy, flexibility, initiative, social skills, productivity, and leadership.
+Cultivating 21st-century skills: critical thinking, creative thinking, collaboration, communication, information literacy, media and technology literacy, flexibility, initiative, social skills, productivity, and leadership.

 AUTHENTIC ASSESSMENT